A2 raw milk is becoming much more in demand these days as people learn about the problematic A1 beta-casein protein found in A1 milk.

 One reason is because of the beneficial bacteria naturally found in raw milk which makes it harder for harmful bacteria to grow.

-Did you know that pasteurization neutralizes digestive enzymes that help you to digest milk nutrients?
-Therefore, your pancreas will have to work much harder when drinking pasteurized milk.
+Did you know that pasteurization neutralizes digestive enzymes that help you to digest milk's nutrients?

 Homogenization is a high pressure process that breaks up fat globules in cream to a much smaller size.